OIT Network Systems

 What is IPv6?

-While IPv6 indeed may be an important future direction for the University, OIT is not prepared at this time to provide IPv6 service to the campus network.
+While IPv6 will be an important future direction for the University, OIT is not prepared at this time to provide IPv6 service to the campus network.
 We do not route IPv6 traffic across the campus network; it does not cross OIT's IP routers.
 We do not provide IPv6 traffic between the campus network and the Internet.
 We do not assign IPv6 addresses to campus devices.
 And we do not provide core services over IPv6.

 Why is there any IPv6 traffic on the campus network?